Get insider access

 The full-array Mini LED local dimming feature has 576 dimming zones and performs decently.
 Setting Adaptive Dimming to 'Fast' results in the best performance out of the three settings, as it helps it display deep blacks.
 There isn't too much blooming either, but it doesn't completely eliminate it as there's a bit around bright objects, like subtitles, and the blooming looks worse from the sides than from in front.
 If you want something with a bit less blooming, though, then consider the AOC Q27G3XMN.

 As for the Acer, it keeps details well in dark scenes as there's minimal black crush because the 'Fast' setting spreads light across zones at the expense of the contrast.
-Besides that, the algorithm keeps up with fast-moving objects well, but there's visible flicker when viewing from the sides, and it's still noticeable when each zone turns on and off.
+Besides that, the algorithm keeps up with fast-moving objects well.
+One downside is that when viewing from the sides there's noticeable flicker with fast-moving objects, but you don't see this when viewing from directly in front.
+Essentially, the local dimming looks best when sitting right in front, and not from the sides.

 8.6